nishwanthreddymodugu/Desire-code-check/README.md

 -   **`src/services/`**: The "business logic layer."
 Contains the core application logic, independent of the web, and orchestrates calls to the DAO.
 -   **`src/daos/`**: The "data access layer."
 Manages all direct database operations for specific models.
 -   **`src/interfaces/`**: Defines the data contracts (*In and *Out interfaces) for communication between the routes and services.
+-   `src/clients/`: Clients for connecting to external services like Elasticsearch.
 -   **`src/models/`**: Contains all Sequelize model definitions, which act as the blueprint for our database tables.
 -   **`src/db/`**: Contains the raw `.sql` files used to reset the database schema and seed it with initial data.
 -   **`src/scripts/`**: Contains Node.js scripts (e.g., `reset-db.ts` and `seed-db.ts`) that execute the SQL files.